DarkStarSword/3d-fixes/World of Diving/README.md

 ------------
 - Like many Unity games, the mouse cursor depth cannot be adjusted as it uses a hardware cursor.
 Press 5 when in a menu to bring the UI back to screen depth.
+- Shadows may occasionally break after using the scuba-scooter or camera.
+If this happens just look around or pull out the scuba-scooter momentarily to fix them.
+This occurs when the FOV changes while none of the shaders I pull the FOV from are active in the scene.

 Notes
 -----